If you are interested in participating in a Network program:

 When you return:

-1. Write thank you letters to your hosts and anyone that helped to make your Network experience a positive one.
+1. Write thank you letters to your hosts and anyone who helped to make your Network experience a positive one.